Using Capture Rate to drive retail performance

 We know what Capture Rates are, but how can they be used to deliver a positive ROI?
-And why can’t we solely rely on pedestrian counting data?
+And why can’t we solely rely on footfall data?

 This is where the Capture Rate comes in.
-Representing the % of pedestrians in the street or mall that enters a store (see our blog - Capture Rate - what is it? - for a detailed explanation) the Capture Rate is a direct measure of a store’s trading success.
-More importantly it tells us whether a store is maximizing its trading potential in a particular location.
+Representing the % of footfall in the street or mall that enters a store (see our blog – Capture Rate – what is it? – for a detailed explanation) the Capture Rate is a direct measure of a store’s trading success.
+More importantly it tells us whether a store is maximising its trading potential in a particular location.

 - Identifying underperforming stores

 - Evaluating the success of store initiatives and marketing/promotions

 - Discovering new store locations

 We’re going to briefly talk about each of these benefits but if you haven’t read our first Capture Rate blog “Capture Rate – what is it?” check it out.

 Identifying underperforming stores

 In our introductory blog we discussed how the Capture Rate can identify outliers in a store network – those stores that are attracting less footfall than would be expected in their locations, and so are underperforming or not maximising their trading potential.
 The question for this blog is how can this insight be used to drive up sales.

 Once the Capture Rate has been identified (by comparing footfall passing the store with footfall entering the store) it can then be compared with the Capture Rate of other stores in the network to establish the degree of variance.
 For example if the majority of stores have a Capture Rate of 15% with a minority achieving a Capture Rate of 13%, then it suggests an opportunity for stores with the lower Capture Rate to uplift their performance.